 Age-related macular degeneration (AMD) and cataracts are among the most common causes of significant vision loss in older people.
 Their etiologies are usually unknown, but the cumulative effects of oxidative stress have been postulated to play a role.
 If so, nutrients with antioxidant functions, such as vitamin E, could be used to prevent or treat these conditions.

 Overall, the available evidence is inconsistent with respect to whether vitamin E supplements, taken alone or in combination with other antioxidants, can reduce the risk of developing AMD or cataracts.
-However, the formulation of vitamin E, other antioxidants, zinc, and copper used in AREDS holds promise for slowing the progression of AMD in people with early-stage disease.
-Additional information about the dietary supplements used in AREDS is available.
-AREDS 2, a followup study, will determine whether a modified combination of dietary supplements can further slow the progression of vision loss from AMD.
+However, the formulations of vitamin E, other antioxidants, zinc, and copper used in AREDS hold promise for slowing the progression of AMD in people at high risk of developing advanced AMD.